justanotherdot/justanotherdot/site/posts/discovering-problematic-commits-with-git-bisect.md

 light of what you are trying to find.

-You can alleviate the tedium of (2) by using `git bisect run` and supplying a script.
+You can alleviate the tedium of (2) by using `git bisect run` and supplying a program.
 If the script fails or you ever want to abandon your search midway, you can always run `git bisect reset` and start over again.
 There are some tricks to how you can craft the exit codes from the script you write for `git bisect run` that really make this process a lot faster.
 To give a sense of the range of use